kristoffershore/kristoffershore/README.md

-I'm an Information Systems student currently working as the Catalog Department Lead for the Stage Lighting Store in Jacksonville, Florida.
+Currently working as the Catalog Department Lead for the Stage Lighting Store in Jacksonville, Florida.